 Respect the scare actors

-The anticipation for Halloween Horror Nights Orlando 2019 is killing us!
-Are you planning on attending?
+Are you planning on attending Halloween Horror Nights Orlando 2019?
 What questions do you have for us about the event?
 Share in comments below.
 (Oh, and the Frog Family is trying to settle a debate on the best houses and scare zones of the year, so we toadally welcome your input.)

 Related: Halloween Horror Nights Early Entry